zm565273751/Simulation-of-CAVs-and-Pedestrains/README.md

 # Simulation-of-CAVs-and-Pedestrains

+The file Video.mp4 shows us an example of VR simulation.

 Process to run the virtual reality simulation:

 Make sure that the Simulation computer (Simulink and Unity3D run in this computer) and Oculus Quest are under the same network.